JakeHodgy/VectorModelProject/README.md

 My local environment is on Windows, so for my installation I used Python 3.8.8, and installed packages using PIP package-manager.
 Similarily for a linux version you can just Git Clone all the files, install your Python packages, and run.

-Running the program with NLTK Package: python3 vectormodel.py true Running hte program without the NLTK Package: python3 vectormodel.py false
+Running the program with NLTK Package: python3 vectormodel.py true

+Running the program without the NLTK Package: python3 vectormodel.py false

 Extra: Given that some users may not be able to install the NLTK Package or its Data whether that be space requirement or security requirements.
 I have added an extra argument that allows users to run the program with Tokenization.
 Given extra time, I would be able to implement my own tokenizer; however, it is a time consuming task to handle every single tokenization case properly.
 You will see potential accuracy differences without a Tokenizer due to punctuation.